UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
+BMS-34 | SoC calculation and storage | - The BMS must perform coulomb counting and calculate SoC at 100Hz. <br/> The BMS must store the same SoC value in three different EEPROM memory sections at 1Hz. <br/> - SoC must be bounded between 0% and 100%. <br/> - After charging is complete, the BMS must reset and store SoC as 100%.
 BMS-17 | Charging thermal safety | - The BMS must stop cell balancing once the LTC6813 internal die temperature (ITMP) exceeds 115C and throw a non-critical fault.
 The BMS must re-enable cell balancing once the ITMP decreases below 110C. <br/> - The BMS must disable the charger once the ITMP exceeds 120C and throw a non-critical fault.
 The BMS must re-enable the charger once the ITMP decreases below 115C. <br/>  - The BMS must disable the charger when any cell temperature exceeds 43C and throw a non-critical fault.
 The BMS must re-enable the charger once the highest cell temperature is below 40C. <br/> - The BMS must throw an AIR shutdown fault and enter the fault state if any cell temperature exceeds 45C. | EV.5.1.3
 BMS-18 | Cell balancing | - The BMS must balance the cells until they are all between 4.19V and 4.2V. <br/> - The BMS must only perform cell balancing when the AIRs are closed. | EV.7.2.5
 BMS-19 | Power limits calculation and sending (charge state) | - The BMS must calculate charge power limits based on cell temperatures and SoC to avoid exceeding a cell's defined limits. <br/> - The BMS must send the charge power limits to the charger over CAN at 100Hz.